tensorflow/community/rfcs/20190305-modular-tensorflow.md

 *   **Why do we not use C++ APIs instead of C**: Compilers have no guarantees for ABIs generated for C++ code.
 Any C++ API used will require each shared object to be compiled with the same compiler, using the same version of the compiler, with the same compiler flags ([See github issue 23561](https://github.com/tensorflow/tensorflow/issues/23561)).
 *   **Why do not we statically link everything**: Single shared object for everything: Anywhere except google does not have access to the massively parallel build system we use here at google.
 This causes prohibitive build times, causing major developer pain for open source developers.
 There are many more issues, but the summary is while this is a great solution for google, outside google this is simply infeasible.
 *   **TF will become a suite of multiple packages, built by multiple authorities.
 What if the bugs get blamed on TF team**: With the modular model, we expect testing of 3rd party code to become easier.
 This can also be mitigated if the error messages are better, and if they can clearly point out which module the issue stems from.
 Finally, we can create an apple-swift like testing model, where we run a Jenkins setup that people can donate their machines to, and we can run continuous integration tests on their plugins.
-*   **Why not have APIs but still have a monolithic repository: **When everything is in a single repository, this enables developers to bypass the APIs, and depend on internals.
+*   **Why not have APIs but still have a monolithic repository** When everything is in a single repository, this enables developers to bypass the APIs, and depend on internals.
 Moreover, we cannot grant full control over different folders on our repository to our partners in a single repository.
 As long as they are in a single repository, they are still constrained by our build system and license.
 Finally, in a single repository we do not provide the option of closed source plugins for contributors.
 *   **Why not go with the OSS federation solutions?** OSS federation requires all dependencies to be in the federation before adding a repository.
 This is simply not possible for tensorflow, as eigen, llvm and many other dependencies will never be a part of the federation.
 *   **Documentation, how/where do we document everything?** With multiple repositories, structure of the documentation will need to be rethought, based on what is a part of "TensorFlow proper" and what is an optional feature.